cybera/GithubIntroduction/README.md

 # Collaboration
 ## Interacting with Github
 Github is an extension of Git.
 It is a open-source community where you can share yours and access other's work, or use it as a tool to collaborate with others and manage the project.
-Create your account here if you haven't done so. ssh key?

 ### Creating a repo
 Github manages software projects in the way of **repo(es)**.
-To host your code on github and collaborate with your teammates, you'll need to create a **remote** repo(sitory) that is accessible to your teammates.
-They are default to public repos so that every one can see it.
+To host your code on github and collaborate with your teammates, you'll need to create a **remote** repo that is at least accessible to your teammates.
+They are default to be public repos so that every one can see it.
 With github student pack, you can create private repos and share it only to your collaborators.

+Now let's try to create a repo.

 ### Clone
 The clone command lets you have a **local** copy of the remote repo on github.
 To clone the repo we just created, open a terminal and navigate to a directory you would like this repo to live, then type (note: you may be prompted to enter a username/password.):